astahmer/pastable/packages/utils/README.md

 -   `uncapitalize`
 -   `capitalize`
 -   `limit`: Limit a number between a [min,max]
+-   `limitStr`: Limit a string to a length
 -   `areRectsIntersecting`: Returns `true` if 2 DOMRect are intersecting (= elements collision)
 -   `getSum`: Get the sum of an array of number
 -   `forceInt`: Force a string to number, handle `NaN` by fallbacking to `defaultValue` (= 1 if not provided)